h5bp/html5-boilerplate/doc/html.md

 intentional, in order to make the boilerplate suitable for both web page and web app development.

-### Google Chrome Frame
+### Browserhappy Promt

-The main content area of the boilerplate includes a prompt to install Chrome Frame (which no longer requires administrative rights) for users of IE 6.
+The main content area of the boilerplate includes a prompt to install an up to date browser for users of IE 6.
 If you intended to support IE 6, then you should remove the snippet of code.

 ### Google CDN for jQuery